How to create and manage private pages in WordPress

 Managing users based on content visibility

 The Users Insights plugin can be used to track down users and their behaviors.
-Therefore, in addition to creating your WordPress private pages and membership section you actually understand your user base.
-It’s possible to filter users based on membership status, login activity, the number of visits.
+Therefore, in addition to creating your WordPress private pages and membership section you understand your user base.
+It’s possible to filter users based on membership status, login activity, and the number of visits.
 In addition, it’s possible to combine different filters from different plugins to gather a broader view of your audience.

 See who can access certain private pages

 Often, we might need to see what users can access what pages.
-If we know what type of members or users roles have access to certain page, we can use this to create Users Insights filters that will show us exactly the users that have access to that specific page.
-We touched on some of these aspects in our guide on How to create and manage membership website with WordPress.
+If we know what type of members or users roles have access to a certain page, we can use this to create Users Insights filters that will show us exactly the users that have access to that specific page.
+We touched on some of these aspects in our guide on How to create and manage a membership website with WordPress.

 For instance, you can filter all users based on their membership level.